FAQs About IBC Meetings and Minutes

 - Host(s) and vector(s) to be used

-Other information that should be documented includes:
+Other information that must be documented includes:

 - Principal Investigator (PI) name